mullinb/TeamleaderCodingTest/README.md

 # Coding Test: Order Management Application

-### Teamleader order processing app using React, GraphQL and Apollo Client.
+### App for Teamleader, using React, GraphQL and Apollo Client.

 To do:
 <br>